MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 ms.prod: ""
 ms.service: "CommonDataService"
 ms.technology: "CommonDataService"
-keywords: "Common Data Service, CDS, C#, SDK"
+keywords: "Common Data Service, CDS, C#, SDK, Azure Functions"
 audience: "Developer"
-ms.assetid: "34eddae8-3715-4bd6-b921-5bfb82d9df1c"
+ms.assetid: "2308e302-ec0b-437a-82a3-dc71150b9d81"
 ---

-# Get started with the CDS C# SDK
+# Get started with the C# SDK using Azure Functions

 ## Overview
-It's easy to get started programming against the Common Data Service (CDS).
-This topic walks you through getting a CDS console application up and running.
+It's easy to get started programming against the Common Data Service (CDS) using Azure Functions.
+This topic walks you through getting a CDS Azure Function up and running.

 There are four key steps:

 1. **CDS database acquisition through PowerApps**.
 The Common Data Service is currently only available through PowerApps.
 You need to get access to a PowerApps environment and ensure it contains a CDS database.
 This allows you to configure the SDK to access that database.
 1. **Application registration in Azure AD**.
-To allow your application access to the Common Data Service, you need to register your application in Azure AD.
-This allows you to establish an identity for your application and specify the permission levels it needs in order to access the CDS APIs.
+To give your Azure function access to the Common Data Service, you need to register a few applications in Azure AD.
+This allows you to establish an identity for your applications and specify the permission levels they needs in order to access the CDS APIs.
 1. **Console project creation and configuration**.
 The CDS C# SDK is delivered as part of a NuGet package.
 You need to apply this package to you new console app.
 This will add all assembly references needed to start programming against CDS.
 You would also add configuration values obtained from previous steps to the app.config, which will allow the SDK to function properly.
 1. **Programming and running your CDS application**.
 At this point, you can program against the CDS APIs.
 You can then run and debug your application like you would with any other .NET application.
-As a bonus, you can also examinin the data changes made by your applications, from the PowerApps portal, or dig a bit deeper into the interactions between the CDS client library and CDS web service APIs.

 # CDS database acquisition through PowerApps